corda/corda-docs-portal/content/en/docs/cenm/1.2/signing-service.md

 must be used.
 * **file**:
 The location of the local certificate store.
 This will be created if it does not exist.
-If the local certificate store should be the same as the global certificate store, than this property needs to have the same path as the `globalCertificateStore` property has.
-Note that globalCertificateStore is not in effect for AWS HSM.
+The local certificate store should contain the entire certificate chain from the signing key back to the root, because currently `globalCertificateStore` property is not in effect for AWS HSM.

 * **password**: